Cotylorhiza tuberculata

-Cotylorhiza tuberculata is a species of jellyfish, of the phylum Cnidaria, also known as the Mediterranean jellyfish, Mediterranean jelly or fried egg jellyfish.
+Cotylorhiza tuberculata is a species of jellyfish of the phylum Cnidaria, also known as the Mediterranean jellyfish, Mediterranean jelly, or fried egg jellyfish.
 It is commonly found in the Mediterranean Sea, Aegean Sea, and Adriatic Sea.

 Description

-It can reach 40 cm in diameter, but is usually less than 17 cm wide.
-It seems that this jellyfish's sting has very little or no effect on humans.
-However it can cause allergies to more sensitive people, these allergies usually involve itching and scratching in the stung area.
+Cotylorhiza tuberculata can reach 40 cm in diameter, but is usually less than 17 cm wide.
+This jellyfish's sting has very little or no effect on humans; however, it can cause allergies in more sensitive people.
+These allergies usually involve itching and scratching in the stung area.
 The cnidarian's smooth, elevated central dome is surrounded by a gutter-like ring.
 Its marginal lappets are elongated and subrectangular.
-Each moutharm bifurcates near its base and branches several times.
+Each mouth arm bifurcates near its base and branches several times.
 In addition to some larger appendages, there are many short, club-shaped ones that bear disk-like ends.